Alex-Simon-Thomas/heidedagen_2024/readme.md

 python src/flights.py
 ```

+The preprocessing and map creation code can be altered to fit your needs and personal preferences.
+These functions don't require a KLM api key and can be run without one.

+Preprocessing the data is only necessary when new flight data is available.

-To run the preprocessing of the data (only necessary with new flight data), use the following command:
+To run the preprocessing of the data, use the following command:
 ```bash
 python src/preprocessing.py
 ```

+The map can be recreated using the following command.
+This is only necessary when new flight data is available.

 To recreate the map of the flights, use the following command:
 ```bash